GalMod tutorial

 Jul 2019 release (ver.
 18.15): Introduction of parallel tempering technique to sample the posterior probability distribution functions more efficiently.
 Introduction of the small-FoV approximation to the solution of the star count equation to speed up the computation of very small FoV.
 Bug fixed in the bulge dispersion velocity computation of external galaxy models and/or MW bulge.

 Aug 2019 release (ver.
-18.19): Subaru Hyper Suprime-Cam photometry added to synthetic CMD generator, extinciton model, and webpage access.
+18.19): Subaru Hyper Suprime-Cam photometry added to the synthetic CMD generator, extinction model, and webpage access.
 Bugs fixed on selection cuts.

 Sep 2020 release (ver.
 18.20): Speed up extinction computation.
 Bugs fixed.